 Nano-photonics is the study of the behavior of light in micro-/nano-sized structures, often smaller than light wavelength.

 In nano-photonic structures, light can be transferred, modified, absorbed, rotated, and newly generated.
-Due to the high refractive index contrast between silicon and cladding material, small volume of light confinement can be readily achieved with the advantages of
+Due to the high refractive index contrast between silicon and cladding material, a small volume of light confinement can be readily achieved with the advantages of

 (1) Strong light-matter interactions inducing quantum/nonlinear optical behaviors,